Your Guide to Moving to Charlotte

 You can experience the great outdoors all-year-round in Charlotte, with mostly sunny days and mild temperatures.

 Charlotte’s inland position does help somewhat to shield it from the worst damage caused by hurricanes that hit the coastal areas of the Carolinas.
-But, it does experience severe weather when these events occur.
+But, it does experience severe weather when these events occur, and the red clay soil leaves the area vulnerable to flooding.
 It’s important to know that the Charlotte region can also experience tornadoes.

 What are Charlotte’s fastest-growing neighborhoods?